dotnet/AspNetCore.Docs/aspnet/publishing/iis.rst

 .. image:: pubIIS/_static/config-edit.png
 .. image:: pubIIS/_static/unlock.png

 - Set the application pool to **No Managed Code**.
-ASP.NET 5 runs in a separate process and manages the runtime.
+ASP.NET Core runs in a separate process and manages the runtime.

  .. image:: pubIIS/_static/appPool.PNG